sir-pinecone/win32/desktop-src/WES/accessing-remote-computers.md

         EvtClose(hRemote);
 }

-// Create a session conext for the remote computer.
+// Create a session context for the remote computer.
 Set the
 // Domain, User, and Password member to NULL to specify
 // the current user.
 EVT_HANDLE ConnectToRemote(LPWSTR lpwszRemote)